Defining Your ICP (Ideal Customer Profile)

 How do you detect a real estate need before it is expressed?

-The leading indicators are headcount growth (+20% in 6 months), fundraising rounds, and job postings mentioning a new location.
-These events precede the real estate need by 3 to 12 months, allowing you to position yourself before competitors.
+The leading indicators are headcount growth (roughly +20% in 6 months), fundraising rounds, and job postings that mention a new location.
+These events typically precede the real estate need by 3 to 12 months, which gives you a real window to position yourself before the prospect has already shortlisted someone else.

 Which metrics should you track to measure the effectiveness of this approach?

 The positive reply rate (not email opens), the number of site visits generated per signal, and the visit-to-signature conversion rate.
-Rodz recommends a minimum of 274 processed prospects per configuration to validate an approach statistically.
+Rodz recommends a minimum of 274 processed prospects per configuration to get statistically meaningful results.

 Do signals also work for coworking and flexible office space?

-Yes, particularly well.
+Yes, and they work particularly well.
 Startups and post-funding scale-ups are among the first adopters of flexible office space.
-Growth and hiring signals are the most relevant, as these companies seek real estate solutions without long-term commitments.
+Growth and hiring signals are the most relevant here, because these companies want a real estate solution without a long-term commitment, and they often need to move fast.